-With a thesis or non-thesis option, your degree offers you one-on- one faculty mentorship and advising, a collaborative culture, and the hands-on learning opportunities that are hallmarks of the WPI experience.
-The grad level seminar series also prepares you for career success by teaching you professional development and placing you in off-campus opportunities like co-ops and working in national labs.
+With a thesis or non-thesis option, your chemical engineering masters offers you one-on-one faculty mentorship and advising, a collaborative culture, challenging chemical engineering courses, and the hands-on learning opportunities that are hallmarks of the WPI experience.
+The grad-level seminar series also prepares you for career success by teaching you professional development and placing you in off-campus opportunities like co-ops and working in national labs.

-While pursing your MS in Chemical Engineering at WPI, you’ll employ active learning, teamwork and communications skills, and knowledge of up-to-date practices to solve diverse real-world problems involving the production or use of chemicals.
-You’ll have your choice of courses to achieve your goals, including Kinetics and Catalysis, Chemical Reactor Design, and Fuel Cell Technology.
+While pursing your master’s in Chemical Engineering at WPI, you’ll employ active learning, teamwork and communications skills, and knowledge of up-to-date practices to solve diverse real-world problems involving the production or use of chemicals.
+You’ll have your choice of interesting interdisciplinary courses and chemical engineering courses to achieve your goals, including Kinetics and Catalysis, Chemical Reactor Design, and Fuel Cell Technology.

 Plus, your education will extend beyond the classroom by presenting an annual seminar on your research, and having the opportunity to make scientific presentations at conferences and author scientific journal articles.